If you were suddenly stripped of your identity, your roles

 Look in the mirror and check out the space between your eyes.
 If you could fit more than one and one half of your eye width between your eyes you would be considered a wide-set eye person, someone who sees the big picture, is easygoing and broad-minded.
 Your focus is on the future and you might be considered an entrepreneur.
 Words that could also describe you might be: flexible, tolerant, unbiased, adaptable, relaxed, open, patient and lenient.

-The turned up tip of the nose has to do with trust of the world and the people in it.
-Most of us begin life with a turned up nose tip reflecting the innate characteristics of faith, belief, hope, conviction, assurance, optimism, sincerity and authenticity.
+of the world and the people in it.
+Most of us begin life with a turned

 Want to know more or buy my book, email me at optionstohealth@comcast.net